 In Germany, it is called Vorranprüfung.
 Consequently, people from the EU don’t need to undergo such approval, and they also don’t need a visa.

 However, the proof is only necessary for dual Ausbildung programs and not the educational ones.
-During the dual Ausbildung, a student will get paid and during the latter one not.
+During the dual Ausbildung, a student will get paid, and during the latter, not.

-Dual programs include most of the practice-orientated professions including salesperson, mechatronic technician, clerk, industrial clerk.
+Dual programs include most of the practice-orientated professions, including salesperson, mechatronic technician, clerk, and industrial clerk.

-Although nurses and senior care belong to the educational Ausbildung programs, they are the exceptions, such occupations don’t require proof by the Federal Employment Agency.
+Although nurses and senior care belong to the educational Ausbildung programs, they are the exceptions; such occupations don’t require proof from the Federal Employment Agency.

-The reason for this is that they fall into a Positive list of professions, which are demanded and in shortage in Germany.
-You can see the entire list of occupations for which you can receive a visa without approval by the Federal Employment Agency here.
+This is because they fall into a Positive list of professions in high demand and in shortage in Germany.
+You can see the entire list of occupations for which you can receive a visa without the Federal Employment Agency’s approval.

 Read more about Ausbildung structure in Germany.

 Yes, they can!
 One can remain in Germany to work in their area of expertise.
-Upon successful completion of your vocational training, you can extend your residence permit for one more year to find a suitable job in Germany.
-During this year you can work full-time to support yourself.
+Upon successfully completing your vocational training, you can extend your residence permit for one more year to find a suitable job in Germany.
+During this year, you can work full-time to support yourself.

-Ausbildung’s graduates are also eligible to receive a permanent residence permit after just 2 years of work and holding a residence permit for employment.
+Ausbildung’s graduates are also eligible to receive a permanent residence permit after just two years of working and holding a residence permit for employment.

 To find the best paid and suitable job, check how much you can earn in Germany with an Ausbildung education.